5th November 2020

 Most of Cumbria today has the option of switching over to the English version of ITV1 Border and to watch the flagship Regional Programme “Lookaround” to get excellent local news- coverage of their county if they don’t like the 85% North East flavoured output from BBC Look North.
 Viewers in the Central Lakes around Windermere and Ambleside can also switch over to ITV1 Border (England) to get Cumbrian news if they don’t like the 90% Manchester, Liverpool, Cheshire, and South Lancashire output from BBC North West Tonight.

-A bit further south across South Cumbria and North Lancashire, and on the Isle of Man is it harder to get ITV Border but viewers can (if they twiddle their television tuning knobs) get a black-and-white picture of ITV1 Border (England) in some of those areas- and if they are in receipt of Sky or Freeview they can (with the help of a TV technician if they are not tech- savvy) also tune into a full colour reception of ITV1 Border (England) to get the news just to the north of them- rather than always to the south of them.
+A bit further south across South Cumbria and North Lancashire, and on the Isle of Man is it harder to get ITV Border but viewers can (if they twiddle their television knobs) get ITV1 Border (England) in some of those areas- and if they are in receipt of Sky they can (with the help of a TV technician if they are not tech- savvy) also get ITV1 Border (England) to get the news just to the north of them- rather than always to the south of them.

 Unfortunately, although it seems unlikely in view of how long ITV1 Border (and before that, Border Television) has graced television screens across Cumbria (nearly sixty years), there is a possibility that ITV.Plc will amalgamate and mothball the ITV1 Border Region altogether- with that part of Cumbria receiving it being amalgamated with the ITV1 Tyne Tees Region, southwest Scotland with Scottish Television West (STV West- Glasgow- based) transmission Region and the Scottish Borders amalgamated with STV East (Edinburgh- based) Region.
 For Cumbria, certainly, this would be disastrous and it would also inflict all-round bleaker options on areas a bit further south and on the Isle of Man.